Marek Lieberberg: 2020s

 Lieberberg promoted the Cirque du Soleil show Totem via Live Nation Germany, scheduled to run from February 2020 to 22 March 2020 on Munich's Theresienwiese.
 Capacity was abruptly reduced from 2,400 to 1,000 seats by the government due to coronavirus measures, while most shows were sold out.
 As a result, Lieberberg and his team attempted to reschedule ticket holders' reservations to later dates, while the government simultaneously reduced the allowed capacity to 500.
 Lieberberg had long wanted to establish a permanent home for Cirque du Soleil in Germany.
 From May 2020, Frankfurt-based Live Nation Germany operated Berlin's Theatre am Potsdamer Platz on Marlene-Dietrich-Platz, renting it for more than five years.
 Lieberberg was scheduled to present Nysa, the first European permanent representation of Cirque du Soleil developed specifically for Berlin, debuting on 28 October 2020 at the Theatre am Potsdamer Platz.
 However, the Nysa project was put on hold when the coronavirus pandemic hit.
 In September 2025, a preview of the first three excerpts from Cirque du Soleil's Alizé show was presented at the Theatre am Potsdamer Platz.
 This preview was followed by a press conference held by Lieberberg and Fabrice Becker, vice president of Cirque du Soleil.
-The world premiere of Alizé will take place in November at the Theatre am Potsdamer Platz, in collaboration with Live Nation [Germany], as many Cirque du Soleil productions have been "great success" in Berlin.
-Lieberberg not only targeted Berlin and German audiences but also promoted the show internationally, with the hope that it would run for many years.
+The world premiere of Alizé took place on 20 November at the Theatre am Potsdamer Platz, in collaboration with Live Nation [Germany], as many Cirque du Soleil productions have been "great success" in Berlin.
+Lieberberg not only targeted Berlin and German audiences but also promoted the show internationally.
+Lieberberg was a co-producer of Alizé, whose production costs were in the "high double-digit million range", with performances scheduled through August 2026.